WEANING YOUR SOUL (Part 2)

 26 Ponder the path of thy feet, and let all thy ways be well-ordered.

 27 Turn not to the right hand nor to the left; remove thy foot from evil.
-(DBY).

-Second, in the process of weaning a child, the mother must introduce to her child good substitutes for breast milk.
+Second, in the process of weaning a child the mother must introduce to her child good substitutes for breast milk.

-Similarly, in weaning your soul it is a must to introduce your soul to God’s Word – pure, sound or wholesome words, doctrines or teachings of Christ and His early apostles in the New Testament.
+Similarly, in weaning your soul it is a must to introduce to your soul God’s Word – pure, sound or wholesome words, doctrines or teachings of Christ and His early apostles in the New Testament.

 When you constantly and continuously expose your soul to God’s Word through a disciplined and prayerful reading, hearing, studying, meditating upon, imbibing and obeying God’s Word, your soul will be purified and delivered from its former sinful inclinations, affections, addictions or attachments.